What can I study at Trinity College Theological School?

 The Diploma in Theology introduces students to the key theological disciplines of Biblical Studies and Christian Thought and History.
 Students complete 8 standard Undergraduate units, equivalent to 1 year of full-time study.
 Graduates are eligible to proceed, with credit, to the Advanced Diploma.

-The Advanced Diploma of Theology and Ministry builds on the DipTheol by deepening understanding.
+The Advanced Diploma in Theology and Ministry builds on the DipTheol by deepening understanding.
 This is extended by further study in those disciplines and in the area of practical ministry studies.
 Students complete 16 standard units, equivalent to 2 years full-time study.
 Graduates are eligible to proceed, with credit, to the Bachelor of Theology.

 The Bachelor of Theology is the standard undergraduate degree for all students wishing to complete tertiary qualifications in Theology, especially those intending on ordained ministry.
 It critically examines life and faith through the study of scriptures, theological traditions and historical contexts.
 Students complete 24 standard units.
-Please see the BTheol brochure for further information and a standard course plan.

 The Graduate Certificate in Theology is an introductory postgraduate award for students with a degree in another area.
 It enables students to lay sound foundations in selected theological disciplines within Biblical Studies, Systematic Theology, Church History, Mission and Ministry.
 It consists of 3 Foundational units taken across 3 disciplines, in at least 2 fields.